MonkmanMH/martinmonkman/content/post/2021-11-09_how_geographer/index.md

 ### An early sign

-In 1968 my parents decided to immigrate to Canada.
+In 1968 my parents decided to immigrate to Canada, and took jobs in northern Alberta.
 One thing they received as part of their "Welcome to Canada!" package was the 1967 version of the Canada Year Book ^[[Canada one hundred, 1867-1967](https://publications.gc.ca/site/eng/9.845996/publication.html); note that this page contains a link to a scanned version.], published by the Dominion Bureau of Statistics (now known as Statistics Canada).

 ![_Canada One Hundred 1867-1967_](images/Canada_100.jpg)

-This book had some nice pictures of our future home:
+This book had some nice pictures of Canada:

 ![_Fishing boat, British Columbia_](images/Canada_100_p127_fishing.JPG)